ch1p98/UMAI/README.md

 Bon appétit!

 ## Feature
-- search for restaurants with customize keywords and conditions
+- Search for restaurants with customized keywords and conditions
-- leave reviews for restaurants
+- Leave reviews for restaurants
-- save restaurants in your pocket list
+- Save restaurants in your pocket list
-- follow other people, check the restaurants they saved and the people they followed
+- Follow other people, check the restaurants they saved and the people they followed
-- get personalized recommendation of restaurants (coming soon)
+- Get personalized recommendation of restaurants (coming soon)

 ## Usage/Examples
 ### Before All